creativescala/doodle/docs/src/pages/pictures/transform.md

 ## Overview

-Doodle supports rotating, scaling, translation and reflections with the @:api(doodle.algebra.Transform) algebra.
+Doodle supports rotating, scaling, translation, and reflections with the @:api(doodle.algebra.Transform) algebra.
 In theory, you can apply any transform to any picture.
 In practice, some transforms are more useful with some pictures than others.
-For example, rotating a circle will look the same no matter how many times you rotate it, but rotating a square will look different.
+For example, a circle will look the same no matter how much you rotate it, but a square will look different.

 ```scala mdoc:silent
 import doodle.core.*